Heart rate monitor: Accuracy

 The newer, wrist based heart rate monitors have achieved almost identical levels of accuracy as their chest strap counterparts with independent tests showing up to 95% accuracy, but sometimes more than 30% error can persist for several minutes.
 Optical devices can be less accurate when used during vigorous activity, or when used underwater.

 Currently, heart rate variability is less available on optical devices.
 Apple introduced HRV data collection to the Apple Watch devices in 2018.
+Fitbit started offering HRV monitoring on their devices starting from the Fitbit Sense, released in 2020.

+Heart rate prediction

+Heart rate prediction using machine learning has gained significant attention in health monitoring and sports performance research.
+Namazi et.al., 2025 evaluated various models including Long Short-Term Memory (LSTM), Physics-Informed Neural Networks (PINNs), and 1D Convolutional Neural Networks (1D CNNs), using physiological data such as heart rate (HR), breathing rate (BR), and RR intervals collected from wearable sensors during sports activities.
+The study introduced a hybrid approach combining Singular Spectrum Analysis (SSA) with these models to enhance predictive performance.
+Among the tested models, the SSA-LSTM method yielded the lowest prediction error, particularly when multivariate inputs (HR + BR + RR) were used.
+These findings support the use of AI-driven, multivariate prediction models for real-time cardiovascular monitoring in athletic and healthcare settings.